 Class Days - HLS offers a two-day kindergarten and a three-day primary program in grades 1-2.
-Because our K-2 students score in the 99th percentile on standardized tests, additional classroom time serves no compelling academic purpose.
 At this age individualized instruction at home can accomplish goals that cannot be achieved in a classroom setting.

 In grades 3-12, our four-day academic week provides instruction time comparable to a five-day school.